Office Hours Studies and Teaching Office

 Our aim at the IPU Berlin is to make you familiar with the whole spectrum of the discourse, so that the greatest possible range of professional options and perspectives are open to you afterwards.
 Regardless of the career direction you intend to take, the Master of Arts Psychology degree from the IPU Berlin will prepare and equip you for your professional future.
 The intention of the course is to enable you to work independently as a clinical psychologist, to further your scientific or academic studies and to pursue a university or higher education career as the case may be.
-As a graduate, you can select a psychotherapeutic direction of your own choice (behavioural therapy, depth psychology, psychoanalysis).
+As a graduate, you can select a psychotherapeutic direction of your own choice (behavioural therapy, psychodynamic therapy, psychoanalysis).

 If you, as an international student, plan on working in the psychotherapeutic field after graduation from IPU Berlin, we kindly advise you to look at the requirements for the recognition as a therapist in your home country before applying at IPU Berlin.

 The course comprises of 120 ECTS credits, which can be earned over four full-time study semesters.
 The ECTS credits are spread to a similar extent across three semesters, with the Master thesis to be written in the final semester.

 By organizing its modules by topic, the IPU strives to enhance the transparency of both the content and aims of the course, and to facilitate the possibility of study exchanges – also between study courses.
 Considering the students’ workload, IPU endeavors to distribute the credit load uniformly over the study course to the greatest extent possible.
 Furthermore, the IPU is committed to the goal of supporting the development of critically reflective professional skills which center on the human.
 Thus, wherever possible, the modules reflect and map typical areas of work in terms of practical applications, research, and teaching, and prepare the students for these roles.
 As a rule, the modules are taught in a time frame extending over two or three semesters at the most.